CMDCONN/stf-connor/README.md

 ## How to run local

 Follow these steps to get the project up and running locally.
+When you're marking please ignore the tester.html and tester.css files!

 ### 1. Clone the repository